 Boredom and snacking is a lethal combination that can completely sabotage your weight loss efforts.

-I have found that the best way for me to follow up my fasting interval, is to eat a meal higher in protein and lower in carbs.
+I have found that the best way for me to follow up on my fasting interval, is to eat a meal higher in protein and lower in carbs.

 If I eat too many carbs at my brunch/lunch, I’m dragging the whole afternoon.
-You do what works best for you, but if you find you getting tired after your first meal, decreasing the carbs might help.
+You do what works best for you, but if you find you get tired after your first meal, decreasing the carbs might help.

 This is a typical brunch/lunch meal (pictured below).
-It is scrambled eggs with cheese, arugula and tomatoes.
-Easy and simple to make and will help you stick to your diet plan to lose the baby weight .
+It is scrambled eggs with cheese, arugula, and tomatoes.
+Easy and simple to make and will help you stick to your diet plan to lose the baby weight.

 Intermittent fasting is a growing and popular weight loss diet plan that can help you lose the baby weight quickly.